pyrate-build/pyrate-build/README.rst

 When the script is started, it first changes the current directory to the directory containing the build configuration script, so all path names are relative to it.

-If **pyrate** is placed in a directory listed in the PATH environment variable, the build configure script can be made executable to invoke **pyrate** automatically by starting the build config script with:
+If **pyrate** is placed in a directory listed in the PATH environment variable (as automatically done by ``pip install pyrate-build``), the build configure script can be made executable to invoke **pyrate** automatically by starting the build config script with:

 .. code:: python